php-strictus/strictus/README.md

 | Enum Type  | Yes      | Strictus::enum($enumType, $value, true)           |
 | Enum Type  | Yes      | Strictus::nullableEnum($enumType, $value)         |

+### Immutable variables

+If you want to create immutable variables, you can use `ImmutableStrictus` with the same methods in [`Variable methods`](#variable-methods).
+The immutable variables can't assign a new value.

 ### Error Handling

 If you try to assign a value that doesn't match the type of the created variable, an